Tuesday 7 March 2017, 3.00PM

 Speaker(s): Dr Emma Louise Anderson (University of Leeds)

-Free to attend and open to all.
 This lecture will explore local responses to the infusion of donor money to address HIV and AIDS in Malawi and Zambia.
 It conceptualises dependent agency, the condition in which local actors can simultaneously act and be dependent, and investigates conditions under which dependent agency occurs.
 Using empirical data from Malawi and Zambia collected between 2005 and 2014 by Anderson and Patterson, Dr Anderson will interrogate the nuanced strategies of dependent agency: performances of compliance, extraversion, and resistance below the line.
 She will demonstrate the dynamic interactions between actors, which often occur “off stage”, but which undergird macro-level development processes.

 This event is co-organised and run jointly by the Department of History and the Department of Politics

-Location: BS/008, Berrick Saul Building, University of York
+Location: Berrick Saul Building, room BS/008

 Admission: Free to attend and open to all.